-- 13.1 The CAE has responsibility for the development and roll out of the Risk Management Framework within GMCA.
-Whilst the CAE may have some part (directly or indirectly through the management of others) in the facilitation of the ongoing maintenance of risk registers within GMCA it is clearly established within the Risk Management Framework that management and Officers own the risks both within Directorates and at a Strategic Risk level.
-The CAE or Internal Audit do not own risks outside of the Internal Audit function, neither do they make decisions relating to risk. - 13.2 Management accept that these arrangements present an impairment to the independence of Internal Audit in relation to the assessment of risk management arrangements.
+13.1 The Head of Audit and Assurance has taken on responsibility for the development and roll out of the Risk Management Framework within GMCA.
+Whilst the Head of Audit and Assurance may have some part (directly or indirectly through the management of others) in the facilitation of the ongoing maintenance of risk registers within GMCA it is clearly established within the Risk Management Framework that management and Officers own the risks both within Directorates and at a Strategic Risk level.
+Internal Audit do not own risks, neither do they make decisions relating to risk.

+13.2 Management accept that these arrangements present an impairment to the independence of Internal Audit in relation to the assessment of risk management arrangements.
 Periodic, independent external assurance of risk management arrangements will be required.